Cryptojacking is as cryptic as it sounds, but let’s try to demystify it and find out “What is Cryptojacking & how to prevent it?”

 Don’t Fall for Phishing Emails and Messages

 Cryptojacking tends to happen through open tabs in your internet window, which doesn’t mean it can’t happen without them.
-Your system’s security should be protected by Imagine IT’s cybersecurity products to prevent them from being infected by malware.
+Imagine IT’s cybersecurity products should protect your system’s security to prevent them from being infected by malware.
 Cryptojacking can also occur through malicious links in phishing emails, so make sure you never click on links in emails you don’t recognize.

 You should train your IT staff to detect & understand Cryptojacking.
 Please know your IT and other support staff about any initial signs of an attack.
 Plus, they should always be prepared to respond immediately with a further investigation.